sudo-owen/perceptron/content.md

 # Introduction

-The perceptron is a well-known machine learning lineary classifier invented in 1958 by Frank Rosenblatt.
+The perceptron is a well-known machine linear classifier invented in 1958 by Frank Rosenblatt.
 In the binary classification case, the perceptron is parameterized by a weight vector $w$ and outputs $\hat{y_i} = \text{sign}(w \cdot x_i^T)$ depending on if the class is positive ($+1$) or negative ($-1$).
-What makes this model interesting is that if the data we are trying to classify are linearly seperable, the perceptron's learning algorithm will always converge to a set of weights $w$ which will correctly classify all points.
+What makes this model interesting is that *if* the data we are trying to classify are linearly seperable, then the perceptron learning algorithm will always converge to a set of weights $w$ which will correctly classify all points.

-What is the perceptron learning algorithm?
-Briefly, it consists of 4 steps:
+The perceptron learning algorithm consists of 4 steps:

 1. Initialize a set of starting weights $w_1 = [0...0]$.
 2. Run the model on your dataset until you hit the first misclassified point.